demichie/OpenPDAC-dev/README.md

 The module also implement an initialization of the hydrostatic pressure profile, which is needed for simulations on large domains.
 This allows you to use boundary conditions which are appropriate for inflow/outflow.

-Six test cases are provided:
+Five test cases are provided:

 - a 3D explosion simulation;
 - a 2D explosion simulation on a flat topography;
-- an axisymmetric explosion simulation on a flat topography;
 - a 2D dilute flow over a wavy surface;
 - a 2D fluidezed bed with two solid phases;
 - a 2D impinging flow with two solid phases.